vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 No. The Vipps "deeplink" is an integrated part of the Vipps payment process, and the link should never be sent in an SMS or email.
 The deeplink is only valid for 5 minutes, so users that do not act quickly will not be able to pay.
+There is no way to "retry" a deeplink after the timeout.

 According to Norwegian regulations the customer needs to actively accept the terms and conditions for the purchase.